aflin/rampart_docs/source/sql-set.rst

     groupby
         This setting is enabled by default and will cause the data to be read only once to perform a group by operation.
-The query should produce indentical results whether this is enabled or disabled, with the performance being the only difference.
+The query should produce identical results whether this is enabled or disabled, with the performance being the only difference.

     faststats
-        When enabled, which is the default, and when the appopriate indexes exist Texis will try and resolve aggregate functions directly from the index that was used to perform the ``WHERE`` clause.
+        When enabled, which is the default, and when the appropriate indexes exist Texis will try and resolve aggregate functions directly from the index that was used to perform the ``WHERE`` clause.